big-D-notation/HowLongToBeatYourSteam/README.md

 ## How it works?

-After you enter your Steam ID in correspomding field and press submit button, you will see a sortable table with your games and time-to-beat data.
-Response times depends on how much steam games do you have
+After you enter your Steam ID in corresponding field and press submit button, you will see a sortable table with your games and time-to-beat data.
+Response time depends on how much steam games do you have